KalyanRam1234/EfficientPS_Semantic_Segmentation/README.md

 The library that caused the deprecation error is **#include<THC/thc.h>** and other .h files that come under the THC library.
 We replaced this library with **#include<Aten/Aten.h>** and torch library.
 This library has the updated functions that were present in the deprecated version, so we replaced the deprecated functions with the newer functions.
 This allowed us to run the model on our system requirements and available infrastructure.

 ## Installation
 a.
-Create a conda virtual environment from the provided environment.yml and activate it.
+Create a conda virtual environment from the modified env.yml file and activate it.
 ```shell
 git clone https://github.com/KalyanRam1234/EfficientPS_Semantic_Segmentation.git
 cd EfficientPS